jupyterhub/jupyterhub/docs/source/getting-started.md

 JupyterHub is configured in two ways:

+1. Configuration file
-1. Command-line arguments
+2. Command-line arguments

-2. Configuration files
+### Configuration file

-Type the following for brief information about the command line arguments:

-    jupyterhub -h

-or:

-    jupyterhub --help-all

-for the full command line help.

-By default, JupyterHub will look for a configuration file (can be missing) named `jupyterhub_config.py` in the current working directory.
+By default, JupyterHub will look for a configuration file (which may not be created yet) named `jupyterhub_config.py` in the current working directory.
-You can create an empty configuration file with
+You can create an empty configuration file with:

     jupyterhub --generate-config